uchicagotechteam/cdph-react-native/README.md

 # MedAlert
-> An App for the Chicago Department of Public Health (CDPH).
+> A Health Reporting App for the Chicago Department of Public Health (CDPH).

 ### Prerequisites